JD557/Roombat/README.md

 - Arrow keys: Move Billy
 - Z: Shoot marble

-Eat snacks to keep your room dirty (+25 dirtyness).
+Eat snacks to keep your room dirty (+25 dirtiness).

-If your dirtyness reaches 0, you lose.
+If your dirtiness reaches 0, you lose.

 Tools
 -----